2023 Land Rover Defender 90 vs. Land Rover Defender 110

-At the heart of Land Rover’s sterling reputation for building tough off-road machines is the Defender.
-The most off-road-focused model in the lineup, the Defender has seen service all over the world in some of the most treacherous conditions imaginable.
+The Defender is an icon, with a reputation built on unbeatable offroad prowess.
+The Defender has seen service all over the world in some of the most treacherous conditions imaginable.
 But the Defender wasn’t sold in the US from 1997 until just recently, so Land Rover Easton put together this comparison to help you tell the different types of Defender apart.

 Defender 90 VS Defender 110 – Quick Comparison